It's Okay to Cry: Reception and legacy

 Vice music critic Lauren O'Neill praised "It's Okay to Cry" as a new stylistic direction for Sophie.
 "It's Okay to Cry" was featured as one of the artist's best songs in lists published by The Guardian and Billboard.
 Frequent Sophie collaborator Charli XCX included the song "So I" on her 2024 studio album Brat as a tribute to Sophie, with lyrics that refer to "It's Okay to Cry."
+In October 2025, New York City mayoral candidate Zohran Mamdani released a video about trans history that used an instrumental version of "It's Okay to Cry" as its soundtrack.

 Accolades

 "It's Okay to Cry" was named one of the best songs of 2017 by Billboard, Dazed, The Fader, The Line of Best Fit, and Vice.